omidnavy/nodejs-microservice-boilerplate/README.md

 # Documentation

-1. First, let's make a [Protocol Buffer] (https://developers.google.com/protocol-buffers/).
+1. First, let's make a [Protocol Buffer](https://developers.google.com/protocol-buffers/) name it `Route.proto` and put it inside `/app/core/`.

-1. Open "/app/core/Route.js" and edit "packageName" and "serviceName" variable depends on you ".proto" file.
+1. Open `/app/core/Route.js` and edit `packageName` and `serviceName` variable depends on you `.proto` file.

-1. For every function defined in your proto, you must have a controller.
+1. For every rpc function defined in your proto, you must have a component.
+    - Create a folder inside `app/components` same as your rpc function name. `eg. SayHello`
-    - Make a .js in "/app/controllers" folder, with exact name of your proto function.
-Use "myModel.js" as your template.
+    - Now make a `[x]Controller.js` inside this folder where `x` is your component name. use `/app/components/SayHello/SayHelloController.js` as your template.
-    - Models are not required.
-If you want to use them, Make a .js in "/app/models" folder, with any name you want, and require it in your controller class.
-Use "myModel.js" as your template.
+    - You can declare model classes inside your component folder then require it in your controller class.
+Use `/app/components/SayHello/myModel.js` as your template.
+    - There is a `BaseController` and `BaseModel` class inside `/app/core/` which can have your common things for controllers and models.

 1. Time to run your app:

     ```shell